nicktruel/simon-game/README.md

 This game is inspired by the _Simon Game_ from 1978.
 The design of the pad, the colors of the buttons, the sounds of the buttons on the pad when pressed and the logic of the game are all been inspired by the original version of the game:

 ![original simon game](/assets/images/simon-original.jpg)

+#### Media
+* The "You win!" and "Game over!" sounds were downloaded from [zapsplat.com](https://www.zapsplat.com/).
+* The rules are a copy of the original ones taken from [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)).

+#### Acknowledgements
+This game was of course intended to resemble the original Simon Game.
+A lot of researches were made on the web and websites such as w3Schools.com, github.com, Codepen.io, youtube.com and of course the slack chatroom were great help to achieve the final result.